fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-variate-chart-in-fusiontime.md

 In FusionTime, you can create a chart with multiple canvases showing different measures in each canvas.

-In this article, we'll create a multivariate chart showcasing the database of the Global SuperStore.
+In this article, we will create a multivariate chart showcasing the database of the Global SuperStore.
 The chart contains multiple columns with measures (**Sales, Quantity, Shipping cost**) rendered on separate canvases.
-All the three canvases share the same [time axis](/fusiontime/fusiontime-component/time-axis) (x-axis).
+All the three canvases share the same [time axis](/fusiontime/fusiontime-component/time-axis) (X-axis).

-The multivariate chart will look like as shown below:
+The multivariate chart will look as shown below:

 {% embed_ftChart online-sales-multi-variate %}